What will students study in Music this year?

-What should my child do if they feel they are struggling in Music?
+What should my child do if they feel like they are struggling in Music?

 In the first instance, please get your child to talk to their music teacher about how we can support them further and offer them targeted advice and ways to help.
-They may suggest extra resources to aid their work.
+They may suggest extra resources or attending KS4 support sessions to aid their work.
 Pupils need to remember that music is not an easy subject and they have to be resilient and keep going – don’t give up!

 How can I best support my child in Music?